Encore Youth Music

-As we move forward into post-lockdown, EYM will need to adapt in the short term in order to continue running.
-After consultation with all EYM tutors, a contingency plan for EYM Online has been agreed for the Autumn term.
+Due to the Covid-19 pandemic, EYM will need to adapt in the short term in order to continue running.
+After consultation with all EYM tutors, a contingency plan for EYM Online has been agreed for the Autumn & Spring terms.

 The premise of the online provision is that tutors will provide online materials for all ensembles.
 Alongside this, Saturday Morning Music Centre will continue in the form of Zoom Masterclasses/Tutorials that will be led by Ensemble Tutors on the scheduled Saturday morning dates.

 EYM members will be offered the opportunity to submit videos of themselves performing the prepared ensemble materials.
 All of these videos will be compiled and edited, with the final result being a full ensemble performance.
 These performances will be the central material for the Encore Virtual Concert Performances, scheduled to take place the same evening as the Live Concerts would have happened.

-An alternative provision handbook can be found below which contains more information and the resources for the various ensembles can be found by clicking here.
+An alternative provision handbook can be found below which contains more information and the resources for the various ensembles can be found here.

 "It’s wonderful to see so many thriving ensembles rehearsing on a Saturday morning at Hereford Sixth Form College.
 As a former member of the Staffordshire Music Service, I know how much youngsters gain from these opportunities.
 There are huge benefits and enjoyment that acrue from playing in the groups.
 These will help to nuture success and pleasure in their later lives."

 Quote from Peter Cooper, Principal of Herefordshire Sixth Form College

 Encore Youth Music (EYM) is the banner which all county ensembles come under.
 It allows children and young people who are learning to play an instrument to come together, play together and enjoy music together.